 Common Fault: During the kick, while a little knee bend will happen the kick should be powered from the hips.
 Too often we see swimmers who kick from the knees thus causing their legs to sing straight down in the water a simple change of technique can have significant consequences to the stroke.

-Brighton - Swim Coaching and Open Water Fitness Sessions With SeaLanes
+Brighton - Swim Coaching and Open Water Fitness Sessions at SeaLanes in Brighton

 Are you looking for some open water coaching before your upcoming trip?
 Would you like to become more confident in the open water?
 Our open water swimming coaching sessions in Brighton could be perfect for you!